gbolo/go-acme-store/README.md

 ACME Certificate Store automates the entire lifecycle of TLS certificates:
 - Obtains certificates from ACME providers (Let's Encrypt, etc.) using DNS-01 challenge.
-- Stores certificates and keys securely in HashiCorp Vault
+- Stores certificates and keys securely (Vault, Filesystem, or Memory)
 - Monitors expiration and automatically renews certificates
 - Provides a web UI and REST API for management
 - Includes a fetcher tool for deploying certificates and keys to other systems